 7. Think Out Of The Box

-Thinking outside the box is one of the needed skills that great leaders must have.
-There are not clear answers for all sorts of problems, and great leaders should think outside the box to resolve the issue.
+Thinking outside the box is one of the needed skills that great leaders must-have.
+There are no clear answers for all sorts of problems, and great leaders should think outside the box to resolve the issue.

 Therefore, you must work on exploring non-traditional solutions to solving problems.
-Most team members are likely inspired by leaders who choose an unconventional path to solving problems.
+Most team members are likely inspired by leaders who choose an unconventional path to solve problems.